chatswithjc/godisgood/content/en/docs/book/what-is-love.md

 There is no fear in love [dread does not exist].
 But perfect (complete, full-grown) love drives out fear, because fear involves [the expectation of divine] punishment, so the one who is afraid [of God’s judgment] is not perfected in love [has not grown into a sufficient understanding of God’s love] *(1 John 4:18, Amp)*

+We follow those two greatest commandments—loving God and loving our neighbors—by imitating Jesus himself, and then teaching others to do the same.
+That is essentially what it means to be a disciple, or to be a Christian; it is to be someone who imitates Christ, or to be someone who imitates someone who imitates Christ *(1 Corinthians 11:1)*.

+If one will do as Christ commanded, one will discover eternal life or love and peace, of joy unimaginable, a place where the knowledge of good and evil is replaced with divine love.
+A place where all of your ego "issues" vanish, a place that is very real.
+We call it heaven.
+It is real, it is a place, and it is hidden, a secret, unknowable unless it is revealed by the Creator.
+Search it out for yourself through faith and obedience to Christ.
+Find Christ and you have discovered the country!
+Don’t just believe in it, or have faith it exists, Jesus commanded us to find it, for it is in Him, and Him alone.
+The knowledge of good and evil does not work well, and the story of humanity proves it does not work at all.

-So while the disciples were trained to create disciples, and to teach, and to cast out demons, and to heal, the most important thing is that they were instructed to love, and to do all these things in that love.
+So while the disciples were trained to create disciples, and to teach, and to cast out demons, and to heal, the most important thing is that **they were instructed to love, and to do all these things in that love.**

 By having regular, loving fellowship with the other disciples.
 We human beings here on Earth are the physical body of Jesus in his stead while He remains in Heaven, until he returns to rule and reign here on Earth.
 As the body of Christ, we are many body parts *(1 Corinthians 12:12-31)*, and we must take our place in loving harmony with the other body parts.